laurenhemara/hemara-nz-website/content/project/sgs-poster/index.md

 ---
-title: School of Graduate Studies Research Showcase
+title: Using Psa to understand how pathogens evolve during host infection
-summary: This poster placed in the top ten of UoA's SGS Research Showcase 2022!
+summary: This poster placed in the top ten of UoA's SGS Research Showcase 2022.
 date: "2022-10-01"

 tags: